maxkozlowski/Python-for-Excel-users/Methods.md

 </details>
 <p>&nbsp;</p>

-4) Henry Ford once said <i>Anyone who stops learning is old, whether at twenty or eighty.
+4) Henry Ford once said <i>"Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young.
-The greatest thing in life is to keep your mind young</i>.
+The greatest thing in life is to keep your mind young."</i>.
 Split this sentence by spaces.
 Call it 'split_sentence'.
 What is the type of this object?
 <details><summary><i>Click to view the answer.</i></summary>
 <p>